ihossain5/ihossain5/README.md

 I'm a dedicated Software Engineer with a proven track record in developing robust web applications.
 I'm passionate about coding, problem-solving, and creating innovative solutions that drive user engagement and business growth.

-In my 2+ years of experience, I've had the privilege of working on a wide range of projects, from e-commerce platforms to content management systems.
+In my experience, I've had the privilege of working on a wide range of projects, from e-commerce platforms to content management systems.
 My expertise includes:

 🚀 PHP Development: Proficient in PHP and Laravel, Livewire, I've contributed to the development of scalable and efficient web applications.